 Upon hearing from each of these key players in the many complex, active sustainability initiatives on campus, it seems the biggest inspiration is somewhat simple.
 That caring for our common home every day, in both big and small ways, paves the way toward building a community that is fruitful and inclusive of all creation.

-If we truly notice the marginalized, the little pieces of the world that are not cared for, we are already on the way to connecting with the rest of creation.
-And it is these little moments of intentional connection that will lead us to make decisions to better care for our common home.
+Each person that was interviewed articulated a simple mission: if we truly notice the marginalized, the little pieces of the world that are not cared for, we are already on the way to connecting with the rest of creation.
+These little moments of intentional connection that will lead us to make decisions to better care for our common home.